3ee-Games/three-dark/README.md

 ## Installation

 This theme is still under development and is not yet available in the Visual Studio Code Marketplace.
-However, you can install it manually by following the instructions below:
+However, you can install it manually:

-    Download the latest release of the theme in .vsix format from the threedark GitHub Repository.
-    Open Visual Studio Code.
-    Press Ctrl+Shift+P (or Cmd+Shift+P on macOS) to open the command palette.
+- Press Ctrl+Shift+P (or Cmd+Shift+P on macOS) to open the command palette.
-    Type "Extensions: Install from VSIX" and select the command.
+- Type "Extensions: Install from VSIX" and select the command.
-    Choose the downloaded .vsix file and click "Open".
+- Choose the downloaded .vsix file and click "Open".
-    Once installed, click on the gear icon to the right of the "Install" button and select "Set Color Theme".
+- Once installed, click on the gear icon to the right of the "Install" button and select "Set Color Theme".
-    Choose "threedark" from the list of available themes.
+- Choose "threedark" from the list of available themes.

 ## Usage